 Table of Contents

-A freelance translator is an individual fluent in at least two (2) languages with an understanding of each language’s cultural slang and subtleties that allow the translator to re-write text in another language without being obvious to a native speaker.
-In addition to being knowledgeable in foreign languages, many translators are fast typers, have experience in Microsoft Word, and have experience with using translation programs such as CAD (computer-assisted translation) to ensure the proper translation of writing.
+A freelance translator is an individual fluent in at least two (2) languages with an understanding of each language’s cultural slang and subtleties that allow the translator to re-write text in another language.
+The best translators do all of this without writing in a way that makes it obvious to a native speaker that the language was re-written.
+In addition to being knowledgeable in foreign languages, many translators are fast typers, have experience in Microsoft Word, and know how to use programs such as CAD (computer-assisted translation) to ensure the proper translation of writing.

 Translators and interpreters are often confused as the same profession due to their similar expertise and fluency in several languages.
 However, their differences lie in the fact that translators focus on written text whereas interpreters focus on verbally translating among two languages in the moment.
 While their skills may be similar, the role of a translator is arguably slower-paced and requires more accurate translation, where interpreters require more quick-thinking skills to translate spoken words within five (5) to ten (10) seconds of hearing them.

-To become a translator, first and foremost an individual should focus on fluently writing (and speaking) in a language other than their native.
+To become a translator, first and foremost an individual should focus on being able to fluently write (and speak) in a language other than their native.
 Fully-immersing oneself in a country where the studied language is spoken can offer significantly more real-world experience than books or classroom instruction can provide.
 This allows one to learn the social phrases and slang that otherwise wouldn’t be provided in standard teaching.

 - Time length to complete: Three (3) hours

 - Passing score: Pass / Fail.
 Scores averaged between multiple graders – a grading flowchart can be found here.